audio-lab/audio-formant/process.md

 + How should we detect number of channels then?
 	- Just preset width and channels as input options, don’t figure them out.
 + Formant better knows how to populate audioBuffer the fastest way, that is bonus for users who use audioBuffers
-	- ✔ Create audio-formant-stream module doing dirty job.
+	- ✘ Create audio-formant-stream module doing dirty job.
 Here provide clean interface.
+		+ ✔ Too many clutter.
+Just extend audio-through and cover methods, that will be sufficient.

 ## Q: should we return renderer function or instance?
 + renderer function is concise and logical - straight API possibility